Click the images to see them larger above!

 His diagnosis came completely out of the blue.
 He showed no signs of symptoms until he suddenly woke up in the middle of the night in March 2018 screaming in pain.
 He told his parents that his head really hurt and he started throwing up.
 His temperature was 94.2 degrees.
 Within 20 minutes he was largely unresponsive and his parents rushed him to the emergency room.

 When they arrived, Frankie’s CT scan showed a brain bleed.
 They intubated him, wrapped him in warming blankets and flew him to the children's hospital.
 He underwent multiple MRIs and surgeries to drain the blood from his brain.
 They also tried to biopsy the mass they found in his head.
-Several days later the doctors diagnosed Frankie with pilomyxoid astrocytoma, a rare grade 2 type brain tumor.
+Several days later the doctors diagnosed Frankie with pilomyxoid astrocytoma, a rare grade II type brain tumor.
 In the following months, his parents learned there were four additional tumors in Frankie’s spine.
-Frankie is now in active treatment with weekly chemotherapy.
+Frankie is now in active treatment with chemotherapy every other week.

 When he grows up, Frankie wants to be a veterinarian or a zookeeper.
 His parents would love to see him pursue his dream of taking care of animals.